Suwa Sozan III Kyo Set: Celadon Chawan & Bamboo Mizusashi

 He was awarded the Kofukai Award or Kofu Member Prize.
 Commissioned as a juror for the Kyoto City Exhibition and recipient of the Yomiuri and Mayor’s Prize.
 Founding member of the Japan Shin-Koren.
 Associate member of the great Nitten Exhibition and Kyoto City Exhibition – where at the latter he also served as judge.
 He won innumerable prizes at the Nitten Exhibitions, the Traditional Arts & Crafts Exhibition and the Traditional Hand & Crafts New Works Exhibition – amongst many others.

-Both the chawan and the mizusashi come with the original high quality paulownia tomobako – storage boxes with matching colour cord.
-Both tomobako have calligraphy on the lid and bear Yonezawa Hisashi’s seal.
+The chawan and the mizusashi both come accompanied with the original high quality paulownia tomobako or storage boxes.
+The tomobako even come with matching colour cords and the pair both have calligraphy on the lid and bear the potter’s seal of authenticity.